cvitter/Riak-TS-Data-Modeling/Selecting A Partition Key.md

 * The first example writes data to 100,000 partitions in parallel that are equally distributed around the cluster
 * The second example writes data to 1 partition and writes are not equally distributed around the cluster

+These two examples are very black and white but they give you the basic tools to reason about how the choice of partition key will affect write performance.
+In the next section we will describe how Riak TS executes queries and how the execution path affects read performance.

 ## How Riak TS Executes Queries